Global Grant Application - GG2688284

 Briefly describe the other initiatives and how they relate to this project.

-Malawi Ministry of Water.
-Training, testing for water quality, and resource for standardised data to determine baseline data points for monitoring some aspects of the project.
+The above-mentioned Malawian Government Departments also act as a resource for standardised data to determine baseline data points for monitoring some aspects of the project.

 Please describe the training, community outreach, or educational programs this project will include.

+The Malawian government’s water departments will supply qualified trainers.
 There is a Ministry office located in the Zomba District that is available for training, community mobilization meetings, and M & E education.

 How were these needs identified?